+3. Beware of ‘bad’ fonts:

-We’re calling these fonts ‘bad’ because they happen to have been over-used and outdated.
+We’re calling these fonts ‘bad’ because they happen to have been overused and outdated.
 Fonts such as Comic Sans, Papyrus, Curlz, and Brush Script are some of such fonts.
-To understand this better, it may be a good idea to eye your book from the reader’s perspective.
+To understand this better, it may be a good idea to look at your book from the reader’s perspective.
 It’s one thing to love reading and then write your book.
 The world of writing and reading maybe two parts of the same coin, but they are undoubtedly distinctive too.
 So, we would recommend you steer clear of fonts that you wouldn’t want to read.

 Fonts that work best in books

 When you begin working with your publisher, you will often notice a subtle mix of font usage.
 Bear in mind that it is okay to combine serif and sans serif fonts in the design of your book.
 However, once your decision has reached a stage where you need to pick one

 from the Serif fonts or the Sans Serif fonts, several names appear in front of you.
 Here are some famous names that might help me make an informed choice: